1768 Appenzella: Classification and orbit

-Appenzella is a dark carbonaceous asteroid and a member of the Polanian subgroup of the Nysa family.
+Appenzella is a dark carbonaceous asteroid and a member of the Nysa–Polana complex, a collection of overlapping asteroid families.
 On the Tholen taxonomic scheme, it belongs to the small group of 28 bodies known to have a F-type spectrum.

 It orbits the Sun in the inner main-belt at a distance of 2.0–2.9 AU once every 3 years and 10 months (1,402 days).
 Its orbit has an eccentricity of 0.18 and an inclination of 3° with respect to the ecliptic.
 The first used observation was made at the Finnish Turku Observatory in 1942, extending the asteroid's observation arc by 23 years prior to its discovery.

 Lightcurve

 In November 2011, a rotational lightcurve of Appenzella was obtained by French astronomer René Roy at his Blauvac Observatory (627) in southeastern France.
 Lightcurve analysis gave a well-defined rotation period of 5.1839 hours with a brightness variation of 0.53 magnitude (U=3).
 In 2016, remodeled photometric data from the Lowell database gave in a very similar period of 5.18335 hours.